EduNLP/textbook-analysis/README.md

 # Looking at How People Are Described

 ## Verbs and Adjectives (TODO: @lucy)
 One way to understand how people are described is to look at the verbs and adjectives that they co-occur with.
 For this, you first need to run dependency parsing.
 You can run the following script, where the format of the `people_terms` file should be the way it is described above.
 Our paper used Dozat et al. (2017)'s dependency parser.
-Since many of the other tools in this repo are based on SpaCy, the script we provide here uses SpaCy's dependency parser.
+Since many of the other tools in this repo are based on SpaCy and it is time consuming to train a parser from scratch, the script we provide here uses SpaCy's dependency parser.

 ```
 python get_descriptors.py --input_dir data/ner_coref_txts --output_dir results/ --people_terms wordlists/people_terms.csv